crschnick/pdx_unlimiter/README.md

 so that nothing can potentially corrupt your savegames.

-## Savegame converter

-Internally, the Pdx-Unlimiter uses [Rakaly](https://github.com/rakaly) tools to convert any ironman savegame into a text-based, non-ironman savegame.
-It also provides an easy-to-use interface to convert your own ironman savegames into playable non-ironman savegames.
-This is useful if you have ever encountered a situation in which you wanted to create a non-ironman copy of an ironman savegame, but couldn't because the games don't let you do it.

 ## Savegame editor

 The Pdx-Unlimiter also comes with a savegame editor.
 With this editor you can edit any file that is saved in a Paradox text format.
-This includes EU4 and CK3 non-ironman savegames, all Stellaris savegames, and any game data files for mods and other purposes
+This includes EU4 and CK3 non-ironman savegames, all Stellaris savegames, and any game data files for mods and other purposes.

-It is a text-based editor, but has the following advantages compared to editing savegames directly with a text-editor:
+The editor supports two different styles of editing savegame files.
+The first one, the more simple version, allows you to edit already existing values for entries.
+It is meant for users that are new to savegame editing, is relatively user-friendly, and tries to prevent users from making savegames invalid or corrupt.

+The second editing style, a more advanced version, allows you to use your favourite text-editor to completely change the data structure if wanted.
+Even though as an advanced user you already edited Paradox text format files with a text editor, using the Pdx-Unlimiter editor has the following advantages:

-- You don't have to deal compressed savegames, the editor does all the extracting and repackaging of zipped savegame files for you
+- You don't have to deal with compressed savegames, the editor does all the extracting and repackaging of zipped savegame files for you

+- The editing process is broken down into editing smaller parts of the savegame.
-- You can still use your favourite text editor to edit parts of the savegame
+  You can still use your favourite text editor to edit smaller parts of the savegame and therefore don't have to open and edit >50 MB files in your text-editor

+- You can easily navigate the hierarchical data with filters compared to the laborious process of locating a specific entry with a text editor search function

 ![Editor](docs/editor.png)

+## Ironman converter

+Internally, the Pdx-Unlimiter uses [Rakaly](https://github.com/rakaly) tools to convert any ironman savegame into a text-based, non-ironman savegame.
+It also provides an easy-to-use interface to convert your own ironman savegames into playable non-ironman savegames.

+This is useful if you have ever encountered a situation in which you wanted to create a non-ironman copy of an ironman savegame, but couldn't because the games don't let you do it.
-Note that you can use the included ironman converter to first create a non-ironman savegame and then edit it.
+You can for example use the included ironman converter to first create a non-ironman savegame and then edit it using the [Savegame editor](#savegame-editor).

-## Savegame reverter ("savescumming")
+## Savescumming tools

 The Pdx-Unlimiter allows you to create a sort of savegame checkpoints using keyboard shortcuts while being ingame that you can always revert back to.